Norma is another of those relatively insignificant constellations in the

 Deep Sky Objects:

-Norma has several deep sky objects, including a notable planetary nebula.
+Norma has several fine deep sky objects, including a notable planetary nebula.

 NGC 6067 is a cluster of about a hundred tenth-magnitude stars.